dipsywong98/arena/readme.md

 ## Story

-Impired by real life story...
-Social distancing keeps you away from your friends so you cant play boardgame with your friends physically, however at home your friends just play ring fit themselves but not boardgames.
+Inspired by real life story...
+Social distancing keeps you away from your friends, so you can't play boardgames with your friends physically, however at home your friends just play ring fit themselves but not boardgames.
-Dont be sad there is still Arena can play boardgame with you.
+Don't be sad there is still Arena can play boardgames with you.

 ## Challenge description